DISTRHO/DISTRHO-Ports/README.md

 # DISTRHO Ports

-DISTRHO is an open source project that has the goal of making cross-platform plugins and Linux ports.
+DISTRHO is an open source project that has the goal of making cross-platform plugins and GNU/Linux ports.

 <b>This repository contains the GNU/Linux and LV2 ports</b>